 By: Lasse Jespersen

 When you are building anything that requires a micro linear actuator to go BOTH ways, such as raising or lowering a table, or pushing or pulling a deadbolt in order to lock a door, you can use the mechanical relay.
 It works well enough for simple applications.
 Over time, however, their internal switching mechanism – a copper element – will oxidize.
 It may then no longer carry a current well, which will result in heat generation inside the relay, or it will simply fail to power your circuit.
-When this happens, you will either need to take it apart for cleaning, or else replace it.
-Very annoying if you have some embedded device which must Just Work(TM).
+When this happens, you will either need to take it apart for cleaning or else replace it.
+Very annoying if you have some embedded device that must Just Work(TM).

 There are other issues with a relay, the most important being the switching time.
 It takes a LONG time to switch compared to a transistor-based H-bridge.
 The H-bridge switches at the exact moment it receives the command to do so.
-It contains no moving parts, and provides two pathways for the flowing current to run through.
+It contains no moving parts and provides two pathways for the flowing current to run through.
 These paths are mutually exclusive, which means that only one path can be ON at any given time.
 This is handled well by an Arduino Nano, which is plenty for driving several H-bridges in tandem.
-By a rough estimate, it should be possible to switch polarity on this H-bridge a couple million times per second… But don’t do that.
+By a rough estimate, it should be possible to switch polarity on this H-bridge a couple of million times per second… But don’t do that.

 How to Build an H-Bridge

 When you make it yourself, far below the specifications for the transistors, you will have a polarity switcher that will last you a lifetime.
-Literally -it will never fail when you use parts that can tolerate loads higher than are required… Morai Motion micro-linear actuators use 2.76W at full 20N load.
+Literally -it will never fail when you use parts that can tolerate loads higher than are required… Morai Motion micro-linear actuators use 2.76W at a full 20N load.
 An H-bridge for high-current applications – like this one – is NOT cheap if you buy it prebuilt.

 2.76W under 20N load is very far below the limits for the H-bridge I recommend for driving them.

 You will need these parts to construct it: